 As a local charity, the people we support and their families are at the heart of everything we do and we lead the way in Warwickshire in supporting people with learning disabilities to have more choices, independence, individually tailored support packages that are very flexible to enable them to have more fulfilling lives.

 We are very proud of our community roots as the organisation was established over 60 years ago by local families and also our commited, motivated and experienced staff team.
 We are a very proactive organisation who are at the forefront of bringing new and innovative services to meet the changing needs and aspirations of the people we support.

 New Directions is an inspiring vibrant organisation and it is very rewarding for me to work with the people we support and their families and to lead such a valuable organisation through its successful growth and development so we can support more people in the future across Warwickshire.

 I have been associated with the Charity in various ways since my childhood.
 My elder sister has Down’s Syndrome and as a result my family have been actively involved with the Charity since the 1970’s.
 My father was a Trustee of the Charity from its incorporation in 1991 until his death in 2004.

 I have seen the Charity grow from offering support to a few individuals to supporting over 100 people from the Rugby area.
 I love going to work every day and take great pride in being involved with such a forward thinking Charity that enables people with disabilities live as independently as possible and to fulfill their potential.

-I have worked for New Directions since June 2012 as the Human Resources (HR) Manager and have been overwhelmed by the commitment and passion of all staff in supporting our service users to lead full and meaningful lives.
+I have worked for New Directions since June 2012 and continue to be overwhelmed by the commitment and passion of all of our staff in supporting individuals to lead full and meaningful lives.